Mosquito Control 101

 Did you know that there are over 200 species of mosquitoes that live in the United States?
 How about the fact that the red, itchy bump comes due to an allergic reaction to the mosquito’s saliva?

-We’re all familiar with the experience of being bitten by mosquitoes and trying to deal with the bumps and itchiness that ensues.
+We’re all familiar with the experience of being bitten by mosquitoes and trying to deal with the bumps and itchiness that ensue.
 As such, it’s natural that we’ve developed many ways to repel and reduce mosquitoes at our homes.
 But how do these methods work, and are they the most effective?

 We’re exploring the basics of mosquito control so you can stay comfortable and safe at home.